 Guidance for Issuing Movement Permits

-Upon diagnosis of FMD, cattle movements will be halted in an orderly way.
+Upon diagnosis of FMD, a National Movement Standstill may be issued.
 Once the initial extent of the outbreak is defined and movement permitting systems are established, cattle movements can restart for premises with no evidence of infection.
 This is described in more detail in the Managed Movement document.
 Periods of no animal movement at the beginning of an outbreak will impact producers’ business continuity.
 Guidance is available in the Contingency Planning Considerations for Producers during an FMD Outbreak.

 Guidance on issuing movement permits for cattle or semen with no evidence of infection is provided below and in the SBS Plan.

-Conditions to Meet to Request a Permit to Move Cattle or Semen or Embryos
+Conditions to Meet to Request a Permit to Move Cattle/Semen/Embryos

 Regulatory Officials